 All MSHN Employees and Board members shall receive a copy of the MSHN Compliance Plan and training on the MSHN Compliance Plan, Compliance Policies, Standards of Conduct and applicable Medicaid statutory, regulatory, and contractual requirements.
 Additional training may be required for employees involved in specific areas of risk or as new regulations are issued.
-Records shall be maintained on all formal training and educational activities and staff are required to sign certifications that they have completed the appropriate training.
+Records shall be maintained on all formal training and educational activities.
+MSHN staff and Board members are required to sign certifications that they have completed the appropriate training.
 The Compliance Officer must receive training by an entity other than himself/herself.